DigSafeMQP2020/ublox_f9p/README.md

 DigSafe MQP Testing Notes
 =====================================================================
-A few commands that were handy when testing the GPS:
+A few commands that were handy when testing with the SparkFun GPS-RTK2 Board - ZED-F9P.

 Check serial status: